 Global Fragility Act

-On Thursday, Dec.
-19, Congress adopted the historic bipartisan Global Fragility Act, creating the first-ever U.S. government strategy to tackle alarming levels of global violence around the world.
+In 2019, Congress adopted the historic bipartisan Global Fragility Act, creating the first-ever U.S. government strategy to tackle alarming levels of global violence around the world.
 That violence is causing unimaginable suffering and instability with almost 70 million people around the world on the run.

 But now we can do more to prevent violence and conflict before it destroys families, communities and livelihoods.